Meaningful conversations

 Ask a question about gearScottish Weather Policy

 "There is no such thing as bad weather, only unsuitable clothing."
-We walk in rain or shine.
-However, for safety, sessions are moved online or rescheduled during yellow/amber weather warnings (high winds or storms).
+Generally, we can walk and talk in rain or sunshine, as long as we can both hear each other and it is comfortable for you.
+For safety, sessions are moved online or rescheduled during yellow/amber weather warnings (high winds, storms, snow/ice).

 Clothing & Footwear